Learn how to add Atlassian Analytics to a site and understand what you need to query data and create charts.

 Run your query

-You can also use Cmd + Enter (for Mac) or Ctrl + Enter to run your query.
+You can also use Command + Enter (for Mac) or Control + Enter to run your query.

 After running your first query, you can start adding other Visual SQL steps to further transform your data.
 View all the available Visual SQL steps.